Thermodynamical uncertainties for primordial black holes from cosmological phase transitions

 where $\Delta \Veff(T_\rmii{V})$ is the false vacuum energy, and $g_\epsilon$ denotes the relativistic degrees of freedom related to the energy density.
 Since $\Tp \ll T_\rmii{V}$ in the entire parameter space we consider, the Hubble parameter in eqs.~\eqref{eq:I(T)} and~\eqref{eq:condition_false_vacuum_decreasing} is well approximated by

 with $\Mpl$ being the reduced Planck mass.

-This approximation neglects the contribution to radiation energy density from the propagating bubble walls \cite{Lewicki:2023ioy, Lewicki:2024sfw}.
-Including this factor requires iteratively solving eq.~\eqref{eq:I(T)} coupled to the Friedmann equation.
-This generically would lead to a smaller value of the Hubble parameter at $\Tp$, which in turn results in larger values of $\beta/\Hp$, preventing PBH formation.
-Since, at the same time, the no-percolation regime from eq.~\eqref{eq:condition_false_vacuum_decreasing} decreases, we expect that this would only introduce an overall shift in the parameter space, hence we adopt the simplified approach of eq.~\eqref{eq:H_V}.
+This approximation neglects the contribution to radiation energy density from the propagating bubble walls \footnote{Despite having its source from the potential energy, the energy stored in ultrarelativistic walls redshifts as radiation. } \cite{Lewicki:2023ioy, Lewicki:2024sfw}.
+Accounting for it requires iteratively solving eq.~\eqref{eq:I(T)} coupled to the Friedmann equation, typically lowering the Hubble rate at $\Tp$ and increasing $\beta/\Hp$, thereby suppressing PBH formation.
+However, since the no-percolation region from eq.~\eqref{eq:condition_false_vacuum_decreasing} also shrinks, this mainly induces an overall shift in parameter space.
+We thus adopt the simplified approach of eq.~\eqref{eq:H_V}.

 \hypertarget{sec:qcd:sourced:transitions}{(D){\em~QCD-sourced transitions.}} --- In a large part of the parameter spaces of both models, the conformal PT is sufficiently supercooled to delay EW symmetry breaking to temperatures below the QCD scale.
 Then, the cosmic QCD transition occurs first with six massless flavors around $\TQCD \approx 100\,\mathrm{MeV}$~\cite{Braun:2006jd}.
-The breaking of the chiral symmetry through the formation of quark condensates induces a QCD-scale vev for the SM Higgs~\cite{vonHarling:2017yew,Iso:2017uuu},
+The breaking of the chiral symmetry through the formation of quark condensates induces a QCD-scale vev for the SM Higgs~\cite{vonHarling:2017yew,Iso:2017uuu}, $\vhqcd \approx 100$~MeV.
+This breaks classical scale invariance (CSI) and induces an additional contribution to the effective potential via the portal term in eq.~\eqref{eq:CC_Vtree},